10 Vegetables You Can Still Plant for a Late Harvest

 In fact, I don’t know why, but kale leaves develop a sweeter, mellow flavor with a bit of frost, which is a nice reward for autumn gardeners.

-So you can plant kale in September and it will grow well through fall and in zones 8–9 it may continue all winter.
+So you can still plant kale and it will grow well through fall and in zones 8–9 it may continue all winter.

 Full sun is fine in fall for kale, but a bit of light shade won’t hurt either, especially if your early fall days are warm.